silverhawke249/silver-meadow/README.md

 Custom Levels and Level Editor must be enabled first.

 ## Changelog
+- 1.2.2
+  - Level adjustments for Turnstile Jumper, Event Horizon, and Shazam.
 - 1.2.1
   - Applying map adjustment from betatest version.
 Level adjustments for Dependence.
 - 1.2.0